 To help us get to where we want our profession to be, we need to work closely with others.
 I’m very keen on collaboration.
 I do see both the Pharmacy Schools Council and the deanery-type equivalents — HEE, NHS Education for Scotland and the newly formed Health Education and Improvement Wales — as major partners that I want to work very closely with.

 From a RPS governance perspective, our work reports into the Faculty and Education Board, which is chaired by Peter Kopelman.
 It’s superb to have him in that role and the RPS is fortunate that he is also chairing the EGOB.

 What are the directorate’s priorities in 2019 and beyond?

-If we think about the different aspects of people’s careers that we want to support, there’s work to do around pre-foundation and what our priorities are there — we need to look at that and identify what those priorities are.
+If we think about the different aspects of people’s careers that we want to support, there’s work to do around pre-foundation and what our priorities are there.
 The other main areas are foundation, moving into advanced practice and consultants.
 That will all be impacted by what comes out of the EGOB and future PPTB.

 Citation: The Pharmaceutical Journal DOI: 10.1211/PJ.2018.20205644